Daniel Hunnybun, BSc, MSc.

 A: Device EGMs with lead II, B: 12-lead ECG.

 What is the most likely cause of the heart failure decompensation based upon this pacing follow-up?

 D: Poor medication compliance

 E: Complete heart block

-Figure 3: AT ECG With 2:1 AV Conduction
+Figure 3: AT with variable AV conduction

 Atrial latency can be described as a delay between atrial pacing stimulation and surface ECG p waves.
-Typically, such delays occur due to significant scarring which slows conduction in the immediate vicinity of the pacing lead.1 It is important, particularly for patients with ventricular pacing indications, to consider atrial latency when programming the pacing mode and optimal AV delays.2 In this case study, ablation and subsequent fibrotic processes proximal to the lead tip (Figure 1) are the probable causes of the conduction delay and eventual loss of capture.
+Typically, such delays occur due to significant scarring which slows conduction in the immediate vicinity of the pacing lead.1 It is important, particularly for patients with ventricular pacing indications, to consider atrial latency when programming the pacing mode and optimal AV delays.2 In this case study, ablation and subsequent fibrotic processes proximal to the lead tip are the probable causes of the conduction delay and eventual loss of capture.

 The patient was scheduled for an atrial lead reposition to restore AV synchrony.
 During the procedure the right atrial appendage was the only viable location.
 Atrial latency was still present with a much-improved pacing threshold (0.75V@0.5 ms).
 The generator was also replaced during this procedure (AssurityTM, Abbott).